-Joel Johnsson shares with us his epic adventure, hiking the 10 highest peaks in Australia with his crew Loughlin Gould and David Loch.
+Explorer Joel Johnsson shares with us his epic adventure, hiking the 10 highest peaks in Australia with his crew in Kosciuszko National Park.

 Pushing out of our comfort zones is good for us – I’m convinced of that.

-“There’s a few options gents: we could go four-wheel driving into some remote caves and thermal pools, flyfishing on the backcountry streams, scramble down the deepest gorge in Australia (the subject of another story)… or we could do some peakbagging.”
+‘There are a few options gents: we could go four-wheel driving into some remote caves and thermal pools, flyfishing on the backcountry streams, scramble down the deepest gorge in Australia (the subject of another story)… or we could do some peakbagging.’

 For those of you not familiar with the term, a peakbagger (n) is A mountain climber whose principal goal is the attainment of a summit, or a specific set of summits.